Dzibanche: Kinichná

-The Kʼinich Naʼ Pyramid ("House of the Sun God") is a large pyramid approximately 2 km north of the site core.
-Two royal burials were discovered inside the structure, accompanied by jade offerings.
-The K'inich Na' Pyramid is surrounded by a number of smaller palace-type structures and the group is linked to the site core by a causeway.
+The Kʼinich Naʼ Pyramid ("House of the Sun God") is a monumental triadic pyramid 35 meters high, complemented by a series of low buildings around a plaza, which may have served as platforms for smaller temples or as residential buildings located approximately 2 kilometres (1.2 mi) north of the site core.
+It was named after a stucco element with the representation of the K'in glyph (sun), which is preserved on the back of the upper temple of the acropolis.
+The main structure known as the Acropolis of Kinichna is surrounded by a number of smaller palace-type structures and the group is linked to the site core by a causeway.
 The group was likely to be the home of an elite lineage group and was placed to extend the city's region of control over the northern parts of the surrounding bajo.
+Several royal tombs have been discovered inside the structure containing the burial of some members of the Kaan lineage accompanied by jade offerings, the most notable is the tomb found on the Temple of the Jaguar located at the top of the structure.